 Stockton draws its graduate student body from a large variety of prospective applicants, including recent baccalaureate degree recipients and college graduates in the professions.
-Committed to diverse educational opportunities, Stockton encourages the enrollment of people customarily considered to be outside the regular student pool (e.g., fully employed adults, homemakers, veterans, adults, and professionals).
+Committed to diverse educational opportunities, Stockton encourages the enrollment of those who meet the individual graduate programs' admission criteria.
 Individual graduate programs will evaluate the transcript for currency and may require the student to complete some courses as prerequisites to graduate study.